-Successful completion of a Masters course, with an element of research training, is a prerequisite for entry to a PhD or MPhil.
+Successful completion of a Masters course with an overall classification of Merit or higher, or its overseas equivalent, with an element of research training, is a prerequisite for entry to a PhD.
 A research proposal must be included with the formal application materials.

 Months of entry